How to look for records of... Royal Navy ships’ voyages in log books

 - duties and tasks carried out by the ship’s hands

-Use the advanced search in our catalogue to search for masters’ logs by ship’s name and date:
+Click on the following series references to search for masters’ logs by ship’s name and date:

 - between 1672 and 1840 in ADM 52 (read the ADM 52 series description for more information on what the records contain)